matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

    b.
 If `query` contains one or more items starting with `action=`: treat
       _the last_ such item as an instruction, as this proposal defines in [query](#query).

+Clients MUST implement proper percent-decoding of the identifiers; there's no liberty similar to that of matrix.to.

 #### Operations on Matrix URIs